Marcel Mariën: Writer, publisher and essayist

 Although Marien worked as an artist across many media, some of the most notable achievements throughout his career were as a chronicler of the Belgian Surrealists' activities and a publisher of their writings.
 He contributed to various publications, including London Bulletin, Cahiers d'art, and View.

-In 1943, Marien had published the very first monograph on Magritte.
+In 1943, Marien published the very first monograph on Magritte.
 In 1954 he founded the magazine, Les Lèvres Nues, and directed his review Le Ciel Bleu with Christian Dotremont and Paul Colinet.
 He published the writings of such Belgian Surrealists as Paul Nougé, Louis Scutenaire and André Souris, as well as Magritte himself, in a series that eventually extended to hundreds of titles.

 In 1979, Marien published L'Activité Surréaliste en Belgique, a chronological record of all the documents, manifestos, tracts and articles pertaining to the surrealist movement in Belgium that appeared between 1924 and 1950.

-Even as late as 1983, the appearance of his outrageously libelous autobiography in Le Radeau de la Mémoire was able to cause a scandal.
+Even as late as 1983, the appearance of his outrageously libellous autobiography in Le Radeau de la Mémoire was able to cause a scandal.

 Prankster

 Mariën and his fellow Surrealists loved making jokes.
 In 1953, Mariën went to the Belgian coast, where he distributed false bank notes printed by René and Paul Magritte.
-In 1962, the joke was on Magritte when Mariën and Leo Dohmen produced a tract, “La Grande Baisse”, to coincide with a major retrospective of Magritte's work in Knokke.
+In 1962, the joke was on Magritte when Mariën and Leo Dohmen produced a tract, "La Grande Baisse", to coincide with a major retrospective of Magritte's work in Knokke.
 Presented as written by Magritte himself, it announced drastic discounts on the artist's major paintings and offered the chance to order them in different sizes.

 Even leading Surrealists, amongst them André Breton, failed to grasp the joke and praised Magritte for this undertaking.
 Magritte was furious when he found out and the 25-year friendship between Magritte and Mariën was over.